blakeblackshear/frigate/docs/docs/configuration/index.md

 ### `record`

 Can be overridden at the camera level.
 24/7 recordings can be enabled and are stored at `/media/frigate/recordings`.
 The folder structure for the recordings is `YYYY-MM/DD/HH/<camera_name>/MM.SS.mp4`.
-These recordings are written directly from your camera stream without re-encoding and are available in HomeAssistant's media browser.
+These recordings are written directly from your camera stream without re-encoding and are available in Home Assistant's media browser.
 Each camera supports a configurable retention policy in the config.

 :::caution
 Previous versions of frigate included `-vsync drop` in input parameters.
 This is not compatible with FFmpeg's segment feature and must be removed from your input parameters if you have overrides set.